 I’m not a fan of the (share to) Blog Post function because I prefer to use WordPress’s native interface.
 But it can be a timesaver if you maintain multiple blogs as you can write and submit posts without logging in and navigating to the New Post area of WordPress

 The Composer tool is feature-rich, offering the full gamut of formatting options and the ability to drag content and links from topics you searched for.
-For anyone interested in creating newsletter type posts or curated posts, this is a quick way to do it.

 Check the SEO score of your post before submitting by using the ‘Check Score’ feature at the bottom right of the Composer window.